No matter what you may have heard, email marketing is not dead.

 We recommend the following workflow:

-- 1st email: make sure the recipient understands who you are, what you stand for, and how you’re different.
+- 1st email: make sure the potential customer understands who you are, what you stand for, and how you’re different.
 It’s important here to make a great first impression.

 - 2nd email: show your subscribers a behind-the-scenes look at how you design, source, and create your products.
 This will help you impress them with your quality, luxury and simplicity when it comes to your products.